Namibia national under-19 cricket team

 The Namibia national under-19 cricket team represents Namibia in under-19 international cricket.
 Namibia has won the ICC Africa Under-19 Championships a record number of times.

 Namibia has qualified for the Under-19 World Cup on eight occasions, more than any other associate member of the International Cricket Council (ICC).
-The team's best performance was at the 2016 Under-19 World Cup in Bangladesh, where it defeated defending champions South Africa in the group stage and eventually placed seventh, equaling's Afghanistan's performance at the 2014 event as the best by an associate.
+The team's best performance was at the 2016 Under-19 World Cup in Bangladesh, where it defeated defending champions South Africa in the group stage and eventually placed seventh, equaling Afghanistan's performance at the 2014 event as the best by an associate.
 By finishing as the best-ranked associate team at the 2016 World Cup, Namibia secured automatic qualification for the 2018 World Cup in New Zealand.

 Current squad

 Namibia's squad at the 2016 Under-19 World Cup was as follows: